spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 Yet, historical records show that the Earth's climate has changed drastically for millions of years—long before industrialization, long before SUVs, long before carbon taxes.

 - The Younger Dryas Period (12,900 years ago) was significantly warmer than today—was that because of cavemen driving Ford F-150s?
-- The Medieval Warm Period (900-1300 AD) saw temperatures higher than today, long before fossil fuels.
+- The [Medieval Warm Period (900-1300 AD)](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/medieval-warm-period) saw temperatures higher than today, long before fossil fuels.
-- The Sun is expanding, and one day, regardless of human intervention, it will boil Earth’s oceans.
+- The Sun is expanding, and one day, regardless of human intervention, it will boil Earth's oceans.

 Are we to believe that all climate changes throughout history were natural, but this one is purely man-made?
 That is an absurd and arrogant assumption.